ranfysvalle02/DCGAN-smiles/README.md

 ## Key Learnings and Best Practices

-Through this transformation and optimization journey, several key insights emerged:

 1. **Architectural Choices Matter:** Transitioning to convolutional layers significantly enhances image quality but demands more computational power.
 Balancing depth and complexity with available resources is crucial.

 2. **Hardware Utilization:** Maximizing GPU capabilities through proper configuration (e.g., ensuring models and data are on GPU) can drastically reduce training times and handle larger models efficiently.